brandonchinn178/talks/haskell-love-2020/Presentation.md

 ^ Now, a fancy type will do us no good if we can't load data with it.
 First, let's write an `Object` data type that will store the schema for its data.
 Instead of storing the unparsed JSON `Value`, however, we'll parse the `Value` and store it as `Dynamic`, which lets us store different types in the same `HashMap`.

 ^ `toDyn` will convert any value to `Dynamic`, and `fromDynamic` will return `Just` the value, or `Nothing`, if the `Dynamic` value contains a different type than the type you're asking for.
-Theoretically, we'll never get `Nothing`, because we're storing what type the value should be in the `schema`.
+Theoretically, we'll never get `Nothing`, because we're storing what type we expect for any values in the `schema`.
 We just need to make sure to not export the `UnsafeObject` constructor, so that a random user of our library won't accidentally modify this `HashMap` and break this invariant.

 ---